 On this date in 1998 the Pittsburgh Pirates traded pitcher Jon Lieber to the Chicago Cubs in exchange for outfielder Brant Brown.
-Lieber started his career with the Pirates in 1994 and went 38-47 4.36 in 151 games, 104 as a starter.
-He was 8-14 4.11 for the Pirates in 1998.
+Lieber started his career with the Pirates in 1994 and went 38-47, 4.36 in 151 games, 104 as a starter.
+He was 8-14, 4.11 for the Pirates in 1998.
 Brown was in his third season with the Cubs in 1998 but at age 27 it was his first full season.
-He hit .291 with 14 homers and 48 RBI’s in 124 games.
-Brant played just one season in Pittsburgh, he played a career high 130 games and hit 16 homers with 58 RBI’s but he hit just .232 and struck out 114 times while taking just 22 walks.
+He hit .291 with 14 homers and 48 RBIs in 124 games.
+Brown played just one season in Pittsburgh.
+He played a career high 130 games, hitting 16 homers with 58 RBIs but he batted just .232 and struck out 114 times while taking just 22 walks.
 He was traded to the Marlins after the season ended.
-Lieber played four seasons in Chicago, having marginal success his first two years but breaking out in 2001 when he went 20-6 3.80 and finished third in the Cy Young voting.
+Lieber played four seasons in Chicago, having marginal success his first two years, but breaking out in 2001 when he went 20-6, 3.80 and finished third in the Cy Young voting.
 He injured his arm during the 2002 season and missed all of 2003 due to Tommy John surgery.
 Lieber finished his career in 2008 with a 131-128 record.

 On this date in 1898 the Pirates traded three players to the Washington Senators in exchange for star second baseman Heinie Reitz.
 For more information on this trade and the career of Reitz, please check out this article that we posted about him here.

-Finally, born on this date in 1896 was catcher Charlie Hargreaves, who played for the Pirates from 1928 to 1930.
-The Pirates acquired Charlie in May of 1928 from Brooklyn in exchange for their longtime catcher Johnny Gooch and 37 year old veteran 1B/OF Joe Harris.
+Born on this date in 1896 was catcher Charlie Hargreaves, who played for the Pirates from 1928 to 1930.
+The Pirates acquired Charlie in May of 1928 from Brooklyn in exchange for their longtime catcher Johnny Gooch and 37-year-old veteran 1B/OF Joe Harris.
 Hargreaves was 31 at the time and had played just 231 games over six seasons in Brooklyn.
-With the Pirates, he got into 79 games and hit .285 with 32 RBI’s but struggled defensively, leading NL catchers in errors and allowing the third most stolen bases in the league.
-He played a career high 102 games the following season, hitting .268 with 44 RBI’s, which was also a career high.
+With the Pirates, he got into 79 games and hit .285 with 32 RBIs but struggled defensively, leading NL catchers in errors and allowing the third most stolen bases in the league.
+He played a career high 102 games the following season, hitting .268 with 44 RBIs, which was also a career high.
 In 1930 the Pirates went with a young catcher named Rollie Hemsley and Hargreaves played just 11 games before going to the minors, where he played until his retirement in 1934.